dockstore/dockstore/README.md

 Dockstore is focused on serving researchers in the biosciences, the combination of Docker + workflow languages can be used by anyone to describe the tools and services in their Docker images in a standardized, machine-readable way.
 Dockstore is also a leading implementor of the GA4GH API standard for container registries, [TRS](https://www.ga4gh.org/news/tool-registry-service-api-enabling-an-interoperable-library-of-genomics-analysis-tools/).
 The usage of this is to enumerate the docker containers
-(from quay.io and hopefully docker hub) and the workflows (from github/bitbucket) that are available to users of Dockstore.org.
+(from quay.io and docker hub) and the workflows (from github/bitbucket/local) that are available to users of Dockstore.org.

 For the live site see [dockstore.org](https://dockstore.org)